Holographic two-point functions of heavy operators revisited: Conclusions

 \section{Conclusions}

-In this paper we have calculated two-point function of heavy ($\Delta \sim N$ and $\Delta \sim N^2$) half-BPS operators by evaluating directly the on-shell actions of their holographic duals in the ten-dimensional supergravity.
+In this paper we have calculated the two-point function of heavy ($\Delta \sim N$ and $\Delta \sim N^2$) half-BPS operators by evaluating directly the on-shell actions of their holographic duals in the ten-dimensional supergravity.
+Although the coordinate dependence of the two-point function can be derived indirectly by determining the energy of the corresponding object in gravity, it is crucial to have direct on-shell action evaluation of this coordinate dependence directly from gravity to have a well-defined setup for gravity calculation of various three-point functions (both the coordinate dependence and structure constants).

 For the case $\Delta \sim N$ we have considered the giant graviton operators, and we have shown that in the dual gravity picture the usual D3-brane bulk action should also be endowed with an additional boundary term.
-The reason for this boundary term to arise is that when one does holographic computation of the two point function via the path integral \eqref{path-int-2pt}, the field $\varphi(t)$ there is implicitly integrated with Neumann boundary conditions that fix the angular momentum of the brane at its endpoints on the Poincaré boundary, and this boundary term is necessary to compensate the variation of the action and make the saddle-point well-defined.
+The reason for this boundary term to arise is that when one does holographic computation of the two-point function via the path integral \eqref{path-int-2pt}, the field $\varphi(t)$ there is implicitly integrated with Neumann boundary conditions that fix the angular momentum of the brane at its endpoints on the Poincaré boundary, and this boundary term is necessary to compensate the variation of the action and make the saddle-point well-defined.
 We have derived the form of this boundary term and have shown that its on-shell value reproduces the two-point function of the giant graviton operators.
 Moreover, we have argued that the same boundary terms arise when one considers $\frac{1}{4}$- and $\frac{1}{8}$-BPS giant graviton configurations for D3-branes.
-This result is novel and the two-point function calculation provides a consistency check.

-The importance of the boundary terms for the giant gravitons which we derived in Sec. \ref{sec-GG} is not limited only to the two-point function calculation, but we believe that it is a crucial ingredient for reproducing the three-point function of giant gravitons from gravity.
+The importance of the boundary terms for the giant gravitons which are discussed in Sec. \ref{sec-GG} is not limited only to the two-point function calculation, but we believe that it is a crucial ingredient for reproducing the three-point function of giant gravitons from gravity.
 Having non-zero on-shell action which reproduces the correct behavior of the two-point functions (with normalization recoverable as in \cite{Holguin:2025dei,Bachas:2024nvh}) gives us, in the spirit of \cite{Janik:2010gc, Minahan:2012fh,Klose:2011rm,Janik:2011bd}, a promising set-up for this problem.
+In Sec. \ref{sec-GG} we have shown that the on-shell boundary term action reproduces the coordinate dependence of the extremal three-point function, and for non-extremal three-point functions the same boundary action is expected to contribute also to the structure constant, although a full computation requires the explicit supersymmetric D3-brane worldvolume and is left for future work.